Ellistown GFC

 Ellistown is a Gaelic Athletic Association (GAA) club in County Kildare, Ireland, winner of four county senior football championships, including two under their former name of "Mountrice Blunts".
-They also played as Knavinstown for a period and combined with Ballykelly to form an area team, St. Brigids.
+They also played as Knavinstown for a period and combined with Ballykelly to form an area team, St Brigid's.
 Jack Donnelly was a member of the Kildare football team of the millennium.

 History

 Founded on 29 January 1888, by the time they were four years in existence, Wilfred Scawen Blunts of Mountrice had won two fierce local derby county finals with Kildare reached the Leinster final, and started a football tradition in the area that continues.
 RIC records from 1890 show that the club named after English liberal supporter of Home Rule, Wilfrid Scawen Blunt, had 50 members with officers listed as Terence Byrne, JJ Malone, William Curry and John Corry.
 Patrick Kelly and James Cooney attended the 1889 convention.
 They gave a walkover to Dublin Young Irelands in the 1891 Leinster final and just four months after the Blunts had qualified for the Leinster final, club secretary Terence Byrne wrote to the 1892 county convention to say the club had broken up.
 Their successors Knavinstown were involved in the reconstitution of Kildare GAA in 1901.
 They were succeeded by Umerus, a second Mountrice club, Springfield (a 1927 amalgamation between Rathangan and Ellistown), and finally Ellistown.